apache/trafficserver/doc/admin/event-logging-formats.en.rst

 ``sssc``
     The HTTP response status code from origin server to Traffic Server.

+``stms``
+    The time spent accessing the origin (in milliseconds); the time is measured from the time the connection with the origin is established to the time the connection is closed.

+``stmsh``
+    Same as ``stms`` but in hexadecimal.

+``stmsf``
+    The time Traffic Server spends accessing the origin as a fractional number of seconds.
+That is, the time is formated as a floating-point number, instead of an integer as in ``stms``.

+    For example: if the time is 1500 milliseconds, then this field displays 1.5 while the ``stms`` field displays 1500 and the ``sts`` field displays 1.

+``sts``
+    The time Traffic Server spends accessing the origin, in seconds.

 ``ttms``
     The time Traffic Server spends processing the client request; the number of milliseconds between the time the client establishes the